 Course previously offered as TIED 5443 and OCED 5423.
-Credit hours: 3

 WAED 5443 Interpreting Research in Workforce and Adult Education

 Description: Seminar on the methods of research, review, synthesis and interpretation with application to particular fields of workforce and adult education.
 Course previously offered as OAED 5443 and OCED 5443.